Basque football derbies: Osasuna and Navarre

 Like Alavés and Eibar, Osasuna have never won a major trophy.
 They have spent 35 seasons in the top tier, far more than the other smaller clubs, and have been ranked as the highest-placed Basque club in La Liga on four occasions (1957–58, 1990–91, 2005–06, 2011–12), but also had several spells playing at lower levels.
 The population of their home city is similar to that of Alavés, as is the capacity of their stadium (El Sadar).
 They were Copa finalists in 2005, losing to Real Betis who had defeated Athletic Bilbao on penalties in the semi-final to end the possibility of a rare all-Basque final.
 In the 2022–23 Copa del Rey, the two clubs met in the semi-final: Osasuna progressed thanks to a late goal from youth product Pablo Ibáñez in extra time of the second leg at San Mamés after both legs had finished 1–0 to the home side after 90 minutes.
 Los rojillos were defeated by Real Madrid in the final.

-The most famous player to have featured for Osasuna, Athletic and Real Sociedad is Ion Andoni Goikoetxea, and Vicente Biurrun also did so.
+The most famous player to have featured for Osasuna, Athletic and Real Sociedad is Jon Andoni Goikoetxea, and Vicente Biurrun also did so.
 Asier Riesgo played for Real, Eibar and Osasuna, Kike García for Eibar, Osasuna and Alavés, and Tiko, Aitor Ocio, Pizo Gómez, Mikel Kortina and Asier García for Osasuna, Eibar and Athletic.

 At the semi-professional Primera Federación and Segunda Federación levels (two and five groups respectively), clubs from Navarre (including Osasuna's reserves) are sometimes placed in the same section as teams from the Basque Autonomous Community, depending on the preferred method of distributing the teams evenly each year geographically.
 Below that, each autonomous community is allocated a section in the amateur fifth tier, the Tercera División, with the regional federations operating their own leagues further down the pyramid.
 At youth level, Basque and Navarrese clubs are grouped together in the top under-19 league, the División de Honor, but separately in the second-tier Liga Nacional and in younger age groups.